Ekitji/siem/procmon/readme.md

 6. Click **OK**.
    You now have a CSV file that We will convert the CSV to NDJSON and ingest it to a SIEM.
 It could also be opened in Excel, Python, or other data analysis tools.

 > **Pro tip:** Saving filtered events reduces file size and helps focus on relevant actions like `Path`, `User`, and `Result: NAME NOT FOUND`.
-To much filters will likely miss important events.
+To much exclusion filters will likely miss important events.
 Filter 1 is focusing on SYSTEM user and is excluding Registry Operations.

 ---